oracle/oracle-database-operator/docs/oraclerestart/provisioning/prerequisites_oracle_restart_db.md

     * Oracle Grid Infrastructure installation
     * Oracle Automatic Storage Management (Oracle ASM)

   ## Preparing to Install Oracle Restart on OKE
   To prepare for the Oracle Restart Database installation, follow these steps:
   * Ensure that your OKE cluster is properly configured and meets the necessary requirements.
   Each pod that you deploy as part of your cluster must satisfy the minimum hardware requirements of the Oracle Restart Database and Oracle Grid Infrastructure software.
-If you are planning to install Oracle Grid Infrastructure and Oracle Restart database software on data volumes exposed from your environment, then you must have at least 50 GB space allocated for the Oracle Restart on OKE Pod.
+If you are planning to install Oracle Grid Infrastructure and Oracle Restart database software on host local volumes exposed from your environment, then you must have at least 50 GB space allocated for the Oracle Restart on OKE Pod.
   * In addition to the standard memory (RAM) required for Oracle Linux (Linux-x86-64), the Oracle Grid Infrastructure and Oracle Database instances, Oracle recommends that you provide an additional 2 GB of RAM to each Kubernetes node for the control plane.
   * Database storage for Oracle Database on OKE must use Oracle Automatic Storage Management (Oracle ASM) configured on block storage.

-  * Oracle Database on Kubernetes is currently supported with the following releases:
+  Prerequisite Software and Environment Versions:
-    * Oracle Grid Infrastructure Release 19.28 or later release updates
+    * Oracle Grid Infrastructure: Release 19.28 or later
-    * Oracle Database Release 19.28 or later
+    * Oracle Database: Release 19.28 or later
-    * Oracle Kubernetes Engine Environment 1.33.1 or later
+    * Oracle Kubernetes Engine (OKE): Version 1.33 or later
-    * Unbreakable Enterprise Kernel Release 7 UEKR7 (Kernel Release 5.15.0-202.135.2.el9uek.x86_64 ) or later updates
+    * Unbreakable Enterprise Kernel (UEK): Release 7 UEKR7 (Kernel Release 5.15.0-202.135.2.el9uek.x86_64) or later
-    * Oracle Linux for Operator, control plane, and Worker nodes on Oracle Linux 8 (Linux-x86-64) Update 10 or later updates
+    * Oracle Linux: For Operator, control plane, and worker nodes—Oracle Linux 8 (Linux-x86-64) Update 10 or later

   ## Worker Node Preparation for Oracle Restart on OKE
   * When configuring your Worker Nodes, follow these guidelines, and see the configuration Oracle used for testing.
     Each OKE worker node must have sufficient resources to support the intended number of Oracle Database Pods, each of which must meet at least the minimum requirements for Oracle Grid Infrastructure servers hosting an Oracle Database node.
   * The Oracle Database Pods in this example configuration were created on the machine `10.0.10.58` for Oracle Restart:
     - Oracle Database Node
       - Worker Node: 10.0.10.58
       - Container Pod: dbmc1-0
   * Worker node has the following configuration:
-    - RAM:16GB
+    - RAM:32GB
     - Operating system disk:
     - Ensure that your storage has at least the following available space:
         - / (Root): 40 GB
         - /scratch/orestart/: 80 GB (the worker node directory which will be used for /u01 to store Oracle Grid Infrastructure and Oracle Database homes)
-        - /var/lib/containers: 50 GB xfs
+        - /var/lib/containers: 100 GB xfs
-        - /scratch/software/stage (the worker node directory for staging Oracle Grid Infrastructure and Oracle RDBMS software)
     - Oracle Linux 8.10 with Unbreakable Enterprise Kernel Release UEKR7 (Kernel Release 5.15.0-308.179.6.el8uek.x86_64) or later
     - Network Cards:
         - ens3: Default network interface.
 The Oracle Restart pod will use this network interface for cluster public network.
+    **Notes**
+    - You only need to configure the following storage locations on the worker node **if you are not using a StorageClass** for the software volume and ASM disks.
+      - /scratch/software/stage (the worker node directory will be exposed as local host volume to the Oracle Restart pod for staging Oracle Grid Infrastructure and Oracle RDBMS software)
       - Block devices:
         - You can use any supported storage options for Oracle Grid Infrastructure.
 Ensure that your storage has at least the following space available:
           - /dev/oracleoci/oraclevdd (50 GB)
           - /dev/oracleoci/oraclevde (50 GB)